ai-forever/MERA/lm-evaluation-harness/README.md

 ## Overview

-This project provides a unified framework to test generative language models on MERA benchmark and its evaluation tasks.
+This project provides a unified framework to test generative language models on the MERA benchmark and its evaluation tasks.

 ## Install

-To install `lm-eval` from the repository main branch, run:
+To install `lm-eval` from the repository main branch, run the following command:

 ```bash
 pip install -e .